You know, the ash from the volcano could cause terrible respiratory problems.

 More than any other investment bank, Goldman is surviving the current financial storm.

-Traditionally, a Democrat booster and one of Obama's top sources of funds in his past election.
+Traditionally, a Democrat booster and one of Obama's top sources of funds in his past election, Goldman has always had some particularly strong allies within government.

 Emmanuel is one such ally.

-An interesting early chapter in the Goldman Emmanuel relationship took place in the setting of Bill Clinton's campaign in 92.
+An interesting early chapter in the Goldman-Emmanuel relationship took place in the setting of Bill Clinton's campaign in 92.

 Clinton hired Emmanuel as his chief fundraiser.

-At the same time, however, Emmanuel was on the payroll of Goldman Sachs, receiving $3,000 a month to introduce us to people in the words of one Goldman partner at the time.
+At the same time, however, Emmanuel was on the payroll of Goldman Sachs, receiving $3,000 a month to introduce us to people, in the words of one Goldman partner at the time.

-And my guess is that that Goldman will miraculously escape any real punishment for this fraud that they've been accused of by the FEC.
+And my guess is that Goldman will miraculously escape any real punishment for this fraud that they've been accused of by the FEC.

-This is a strange coincidence, indeed.
+This is a strange coincidence indeed.

-Nine months this investigation has been going on.
+Nine months, this investigation has been going on.

 Last week, the day before a big push begins, or the day after, actually, the big push begins for financial regulatory reform overhaul.

-Bam o the SEC just does exactly what Obama and Barney Frank and they all wanted.
+The SEC just does exactly what Obama and Barney Frank and they all wanted.

 They are evil up there.

-And right on cue, Honest Obe to Cooper Union on Thursday in New York, the New York Post on Saturday.
+And right on queue, honest Olb to Cooper Union on Thursday in New York, the New York Post on Saturday, Wall Street suspects Goldman charges not coincidental to financial reform effort.

 And there's an interesting little tie here.

-John Paulson is the hedge fund guy who was allowed to pick the mortgage-backed securities that Goldman was going to package, and then this guy was allowed to go short on them.
+John Paulson is the hedge fund guy who was allowed to pick the mortgage-backed securities that Goldman was going to package.

 He bet that whoever bought these as investment vehicles would lose money.